 Annual increases to ANCAP safety rating criteria for all star rating levels have been in place since 2011, with the most significant changes in ANCAP's history occurring from 2018 with the adoption of common test protocols and assessment methods between Australasia and Europe.

-From 1 January 2018, the ANCAP safety rating process expands to cover four important areas of assessment:
+In January 2018, the ANCAP safety rating process expanded to cover four key areas of assessment:

-Learn more about these four key areas of assessment here.
+Learn more about the four key areas of assessment here.

 Learn more about the passive and active safety features of vehicles here.